 The VBISD Board of Education plays a vital role in the leadership and oversight of the district.
 The board is responsible for setting policies that guide educational programs, staffing, budgeting, and student services across the district.
 They serve as a critical link between the schools and the community, listening to concerns and working to reflect the needs and values of the families they serve.
 The board is also deeply committed to supporting students, educators, and staff by advocating for the resources and opportunities necessary for success.
 In addition to ensuring compliance with state and federal regulations, they provide long-term strategic direction to help the district grow and thrive.
 Board members are elected by the community and serve with a strong sense of responsibility, integrity, and dedication to public education.
 Thank you to our amazing school board members for your dedication, leadership, and unwavering support of our schools!

-1 day ago, Brittany Millan Torres
+about 2 months ago, Brittany Millan Torres

 Board Member Highlight: Karen Makay, Trustee